Teacher-Tom/CLiViS/README.md

 ## ⏳ Note from the Authors

-The code will be released after the paper is officially accepted!
+We are cleaning up and organizing the full codebase and will release it progressively.
 Thank you for your interest and patience!

 ## 📞 Contact